sikessle/htwg-lab-cloud/instance/image/README.md

 ### VNC

-Use any VNC Viewer to connect to the ip address of the vm and log in.
+Use nova get-vnc-console etc. or SPICE to access instance.

 ## Cloud.cfg